-I wouldn’t allow myself to create a pull request or call a feature complete unless I had walked through every item on the list.
+I wouldn’t allow myself to create a pull request or call a feature-complete unless I had walked through every item on the list.

-This has proven to be a really useful tool for myself, so I thought I’d share it with you as a starting point if you want to create your own.
+This has proven to be a really useful tool for me, so I thought I’d share it with you as a starting point if you want to create your own.
 Additionally, I’ve added some items to address the most common comments I would receive on PRs, so I could catch those mistakes early.